Marketing Cloud, Trailhead...

 Start with a simple dashboard and add to it.
 Dolev recommends starting simply with a few key measurements and customising in increments.
 “If there’s anything missing...in the first iteration, keep customising,” advises Dolev.
 By setting up your dashboard reporting in stages, you’ll be able to use the tools faster and see results.

 The top, upper-lefthand corner of the dashboard is prime real estate.
 Readers who read left to right and top to bottom instinctively look at that portion of a document.
 It goes to follow that the most important information.

 Headers and footers should call out components by name.
 Charts are visually stunning, but without a label, users will take too much time deciphering the meaning.
-Clear labels in the headers and footers draw attention to the metrics and the behaviors behind the metrics.
+Clear labels in the headers and footers draw attention to the metrics and the behaviours behind the metrics.

 Keep similar information in the same column or row.
 Columns versus rows is a topic of much debate among Salesforce customers.
-Whichever you prefer, organize your information by grouping like data.
+Whichever you prefer, organise your information by grouping like data.
 “You want the story to be continuous.
 You want everything that is alike for each part of your dashboard to be in that straight visual line,” explains Dolev.
-Organizing your information by categories helps the user better digest the information and be able to react to it.
+Organising your information by categories helps the user better digest the information and be able to react to it.